NCCCO Crane Operation Certification.

 - Up to four Specialty Examinations

-Candidates who have performed at least 1,000 hours crane-related experience (operation, maintenance, inspection, training) during their period of certification are not required to pass a Practical Exam to become recertified.
+Candidates who have performed at least 1,000 hours of crane-related experience (operation, maintenance, inspection, training) during their period of certification are not required to pass a Practical Exam to become recertified.
 All others must take the Practice Exam for recertification.
 For additional information regarding the recertification process, certification lapses failed recertification attempts, and more, visit NCCCO.org.

 Congratulations to Dean, Don, and Russell!